sfowl/deep-directory/README.md

 ## Kubernetes

 Similarly impacted and reported to their security team.
-The Kubernetes SRC are comfortable with public fix for this issue to be pursued pubicly.
+The Kubernetes SRC are comfortable with a fix for this issue to be investigated and worked on in the open.

 Kubernetes does not yet have controls to limit the number of inodes used by a container.
 This would appear the most viable approach to prevent hostile containers from creating directory trees of this size.